Rosenberg Arts Alliance: Enticing Public Art Benches Downtown

 Art can take many forms.
 Some of it is wearable; some pieces are for viewing only; and in other cases, it is more utilitarian.

 In the historic downtown of Rosenberg, we can thank the Rosenberg Arts Alliance for the idea of having artistically painted benches installed throughout a six-block area.
-People can not only admire them but also use them as resting spots from their daily activities, whether shopping, dining, or doing business.
+People can not only admire them but also use them as resting spots for their daily activities, whether shopping, dining, or doing business.

 Sponsor: Vincent Regina Morales.
 Title: Historic Rosenberg.
 Artist: Suzanne Syvertson